 Compensation site inspections will focus on the success of the permittee-responsible compensation site.
-Staff should conduct at least one inspection during or immediately after grading activities, during or immediately after planting, and then annually (or as needed) during the monitoring period.
+The program goal is to conduct at least one inspection during or immediately after grading activities, during or immediately after planting, and then annually (or as needed) during the monitoring period, as agency staffing allows.
 An inspection is required prior to deeming a site successful.